confluentinc/ksql/documentation/quickstart-docker.rst

 Start KSQL
 ----------

-1. From the host machine, connect to the container and call KSQL in one command: <TODO: update when Docker image is built KSQL-185>
+1. From the host machine, connect to the container and call KSQL in one command: <TODO: update when Docker image is built KSQL-185; update how ksql is invoked with KSQL-254>

 .. sourcecode:: bash